Surendrarayamajhi/Learn-Python-With-20-Projects/README.md

+  # Learn Python Programming (Beginner to Intermediate with Projects in 2025)
-  # Learn Python Programming From Very Basics To Intermediate Level With 20+ Practical Projects [In 2025]📝
+  ## Learn Python Programming From Very Basics To Intermediate Level With 20+ Practical Projects [In 2025]📝
+  “This repository is a complete Python learning resource covering Python basics, syntax, loops, functions, OOP, and 20+ real-world projects.
+Perfect for beginners, students, and self-learners who want to master Python in 2025.”
   Learn Python Programming From Very Basics To Intermediate Level With 20+ Practical Projects This Course Is for Python Beginners As Well As Intermediate Python Developers Who Wants To Create Real-World Applications / Projects Using Python Programming Language.

 Python is a programming language with many characteristics, such as an intuitive syntax and powerful data structures, which can lead to efficient code.